Nadwey/PSMove-Clicker/README.md

 This program was primarly made for ADOFAI, but you can use it as a mouse.

-Btw I'm not responsible for breaking your PSMove
+Btw I'm not responsible for breaking your PSMove (it shouldn't happen as long as you keep force above -10)

 ## How do I use it?